funnythingz/iroiro-api/README.md

 # IROIRO

-This is colorful plog aplication.
+This is colorful IROIRO aplication.

 ## Docs